How to Recover Data from WD External Hard Drive on Windows—Best Practices

 2. How do I recover permanently deleted files from my hard drive?

-To recover permanently deleted files from a hard drive, you need to use professional data recovery tools like Windows File Recovery and MyRecover.
-You can follow the steps mentioned above to restore them.
+To recover permanently deleted files from a WD external hard drive, you need to use professional data recovery tools like Windows File Recovery and MyRecover.
+These professional data recovery tools can easily recover your lost files without requiring a prior backup.
+Remember to save the recovered files to a different drive to prevent overwriting the original data.

-3. Can data be recovered from a physically damaged hard drive?
+3. Can I recover data from a failed WD drive?

-Yes, data can often be recovered from physically damaged hard drives, though the process is more complicated and expensive.
-If it's a WD hard drive, you'd better seek help from WD's official data recovery service.
+Yes, data can often be recovered from a failed WD hard drive, although the process is more complicated and expensive.
+It's highly recommended to seek assistance from WD's official data recovery service.

 Summary